MixinNetwork/mixin.network/docs/recovery/README.md

   - After migration, USDT will correspond to the new network ERC20 USDT.
 - Notes: Pending orders are automatically canceled during migration, and all assets and quantitative strategies are automatically migrated, no operation is required.

+### MVG Finance

+- Functions in question: deposit and withdrawal
+- Current status:
+  - Deposit and Withdrawal Services Temporarily Paused: As part of our ongoing efforts to migrate to the new safe network, both deposit and withdrawal functions remain suspended.
+We kindly request users to refrain from initiating new deposits or withdrawals until the migration process is completed.
+  - Your asset is safe: All deposits made after the September 23, 2023 hack are secure.
+Withdrawals made during the hack period are refunded.
+For any further questions please feel free to contact us through telegram or discord.
+- Future plans: Once the API & SDK become available for integration, we plan to migrate the bridge to the new safe network.
+Subsequently, the v2 version will undergo thorough deployment and testing, incorporating the Mixin Virtual Machine on the new network.
+- Notes: Your assets remain secure and unaffected.
+We strongly advise against depositing or withdrawing until the migration process concludes successfully.
+No further actions required.